 An asset-based and issues-oriented planning approach was followed to create an "implementable" Active Transportation Plan.
-The approach relied on the input and guidance provided by the Borough, residents and members of the Project Steering Committee which included local and regional stakeholders like Union City Pride, Inc., Union City Community Foundation, Erie County Planning and Community Development, Erie Metropolitan Planning Organization, PennDOT, DCNR, LECOM Rural Health Clinic, AHN Saint Vincent Outpatient Center Union City and other health care providers.
+The approach relied on the input and guidance provided by the Borough, residents and members of the Project Steering Committee which included local and regional stakeholders like Union City Pride, Inc., Union City Community Foundation, Erie County Planning, PennDOT, DCNR, LECOM and other health care providers.
 The public engagement process made it possible to identify implementable solutions to real transportation system issues that exist within the Borough.
 A simple set of principles underlies the methodologies and the planning approach conducted for this Project.

 - A Focus on Issues, Assets and Solutions The planning approach relied heavily on public engagement and collaboration to identify issues, assets and achievable solutions for Union City Borough.
 The approach included fieldwork by the Planning Consultants, a community survey, results of Walkability and Bikeability Assessments and direct input from Borough residents.
 Results of the public engagement process were taken into account to identify core issues, assets and solutions.
-These results were refined during in-depth Steering Committee meetings that further developed a number of specific priorities. - Organization of the Plan to Reflect Local Thinking The Plan consists of six (6) major sections, including: - This Introduction section provides background on the development of the Plan and summarizes its purpose and goals. - A Community Engagement section highlights the public involvement efforts completed and summarizes the input received. - An Existing Conditions section that highlights existing projects and plans in Union City Borough. - A Priorities section that clearly describes the top Active Transportation related priorities. - An Implementation section that ties the priorities and recommendations with potential timelines, funding sources and potential partners. - Identify a Structure and Capacity to Implement the Plan This is an "implementable" Plan, meaning that completion of this document is not the ending point of the planning process but rather the beginning of the 'doing' part of the planning process.
+These results were refined during in-depth Steering Committee meetings that further developed a number of specific priorities. - Organization of the Plan to Reflect Local Thinking The Plan consists of six (6) major sections, including: - This Introduction section provides background on the development of the Plan and summarizes its purpose and goals. - A Community Engagement section highlights the public involvement efforts completed and summarizes the input received. - An Existing Conditions section highlights current transportation system conditions in Union City Borough. - A Priorities section the clearly describes the top Active Transportation related priorities. - An Implementation section that ties the priorities and recommendations with potential timelines, funding sources and potential partners. - Identify a Structure and Capacity to Implement the Plan This is an "implementable" Plan, meaning that completion of this document is not the ending point of the planning process but rather the beginning of the 'doing' part of the planning process.
 Union City Borough and members of the Steering Committee were critical to the coordination of follow-up activities and will be critical for the implementation efforts.
 Partnerships and collaboration with multiple organizations, non-profits, government bodies and agencies at several levels, and other stakeholders and residents involved in the effort must now be activated.
-It is recommended that engagement with DCNR, PennDOT through their PennDOT Connects initiative, and Erie County Planning and Community Development continue through the implementation.
+It is recommended that engagement with DCNR, PennDOT through their PennDOT Connects initiative, and Erie County Planning continue through the implementation.